-My supervisor at the Institute for Philosophy of the University of Potsdam is Prof. Dr. Hans-Peter Krüger, the editor of the German translation of John Dewey’s “The Public and its Problems.”
+My supervisor and first appraiser at the Institute for Philosophy of the University of Potsdam is Prof. Dr. Hans-Peter Krüger, the editor of the German translation of John Dewey’s “The Public and its Problems.”

 My research interests include

 - political and social philosopy, especially approaches toward democratic experimentalism, theories of participatory and deliberative democracy, the public sphere, civil society, and political consulting;

 - socratic dialogue as a contemporary method of dealing with philosophical questions in academic and non-academic settings;